php-ru/symfony-docs-ru/bundles/extension.rst

 Services created by bundles are not defined in the main ``config/services.yaml`` file used by the application but in the bundles themselves.
-This article explains how to create and load those bundle services files.
+This article explains how to create and load service files using the bundle directory structure.

 Creating an Extension Class
 ---------------------------